platformsh/platformsh-docs/quick-start-guide/003-mastering-the-basics.rst

 To grant Platform access to your private Git repository, you need to add the project public SSH key in the deploy keys of your Git repository.
 If your private repository is on Github, go to the target repository's settings page.
 Go to *Deploy Keys* and click *Add deploy key*.
 Paste the public SSH key in and submit.

-Once you're set, edit your :term:`make file` to add your module:
+If you're using Drupal for example, you can now use your private module by adding it to your :term:`make file`:

 .. code-block:: ini